Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    go

-Using online database like NASA NED or SIMBAD we learn more about the target like its type, redshift, etc. From the redshift value, we can determine the frequency at which we expect the spectral line to be present.
-In the tutorial dataset given, the target 0311+430, also known as 3C 082 (can be found from NED) is a Quasar with a redshift of z=2.87.
-From this, using f' = fo/(1+z), where fo is the rest frequecny of line, 1420 MHz we get the frequency at which the line should be.
-Note that this is case where the absorbing (or emitting gas) is close to the background target.
+Using online database, like NASA NED or SIMBAD, we can learn more about the target e.g., type, redshift, etc. Our science target is a Damped Lyman alpha absorber (DLA) at z=2.289, with a background quasar at z=2.87.
+We will be looking for HI 21cm absorption of the background radiation from the quasar, at the redshift of the intervening absorber.
+Using the DLA redshift in the relation f' = fo/(1+z), where fo is the rest frequecny of HI 21cm transition fo= 1420.4057 MHz, we get the frequency of the expected HI 21cm absorption line, f'=431.86 MHz.
-If the gas is present somewhere between us and the target, we won't be able to locate the frequency of the line in this way; as can be seen in the provided data set, the line doesn't lie at calculated frequency.

 The task ``plotms`` is used to plot the data.
-It opens a GUI in which you can choose to display portions of your data.
+It opens a GUI where you can select a variety of ways to visualize your data.
 Go through the help for plotms GUI in CASA documentation for more details on its usage **link needed**.
 It is important to make a good choice of parameters to plot so that you do not end up asking to plot too much data at the same time.
 Our aim is to inspect the data for non-working antennas.
 A good choice would be to limit the fields to